iamyouno/HobbyNet/README.md

 - Recommend you to choose as clearly as you can :)

-- You can start test by clicking "click to test"!

 - You can get more information by clicking "See review", or you can test it again by clicking "Try again"

 ### 2.2.
 Review system

 - You can look around reviews that other users have already written.

-- If you like some review, you can give "like" to click heart icon.
+- If you like some review, you can give "like".

 - You can use search bar or select box to find specific reviews.

-- After looking aroud, leave your own hobby review:)
+- After looking around, leave your own hobby review:)

-- you can leave comments and your schedule, rate points for the chosen categories.
+- you can leave comments and your schedule, rate points for the chosen hashtags.

 ### 2.3.
 Hobby timetable